-- (a) The investment properties represent land and buildings in the PRC. - (b) All of the Group's property interests held to earn rentals and/or for capital appreciation purposes are measured using the fair value model and are classified and accounted for as investment properties. - (c) During the year ended 31 December 2020, certain property in Tianjin with an aggregate fair value amount of HK\$4,128,000 were transferred from investment properties to property, plant and equipment due to the commencement of owner-occupation.
-There was no material difference between the carrying amount and the fair value of such property as at date of transfer. - (d) The fair values as at 31 December 2021 and 2020 have been arrived at based on a valuation carried out by Vigers Appraisal and Consulting Limited ("Vigers"), an independent professional valuer not connected with the Group.
+- (a) The investment properties represent land and buildings in the PRC. - (b) All of the Group's property interests held to earn rentals and/or for capital appreciation purposes are measured using the fair value model and are classified and accounted for as investment properties. - (c) The fair values as at 31 December 2022 and 2021 have been arrived at based on a valuation carried out by Vigers Appraisal and Consulting Limited ("Vigers"), an independent professional valuer not connected with the Group.
 The valuation was determined either on the basis of capitalisation of net rental income derived from existing tenancies or by reference to comparable market transactions.
-There has been no change from the valuation technique used in the prior year. - (e) In estimating the fair value of the properties, the highest and best use of the properties is their current use. - (f) Following are the key inputs used in valuing the investment properties:
+There has been no change from the valuation technique used in the prior year. - (d) In estimating the fair value of the properties, the highest and best use of the properties is their current use. - (e) Following are the key inputs used in valuing the investment properties:

-Description Fair value hierarchy Fair va 31 Dec 2021 HK\$'000 Valuation techniques Key unobservable inputs Range Relationship of unobservable input to fair value Property 1 in Tianjin Level 3 112,103 119,597 Income method - Direct capitalisation approach Capitalisation rate; annual unit rent in RMB and selling price per square meter in RMB 5% - 5.5%; 331.07 and 8,108 (2020: 4.3% - 5.3%; 367.9 and 8,800) The higher the capitalisation rate, the lower the fair value; the higher the annual unit rent, the higher the fair value; and the higher the selling price per square meter, the higher the fair value Property 2 in Tianjin Level 3 70,049 65,677 Market comparable approach Selling price per square meter in RMB 5,907 - 6,126 (2020: 5,688 - 5,822) The higher the selling price per square meter, the higher the fair value Property 3 in Tianjin Level 3 59,902 52,268 Income method - Direct capitalisation approach Capitalisation rate; annual unit rent in RMB and selling price per square meter in RMB 5% - 5.5%, 246.98 and 3,235 (2020: 4% - 4.5%, 245 and 2,000) The higher the capitalisation rate, the lower the fair value; the higher the annual unit rent, the higher the fair value; and the higher the selling price per square meter, the higher the fair value 242,054 237,542
+Description Fair value hierarchy Fair va 31 Dece 2022 HK\$'000 Valuation techniques Key unobservable inputs Range Relationship of unobservable input to fair value Property 1 in Tianjin Level 3 100,784 112,103 Income method - Direct capitalisation approach Capitalisation rate; annual unit rent in RMB and selling price per square meter in RMB 5% -5.5%; 331.07 and 7,783 (2021: 5%-5.5%; 331.07 and 8,108) The higher the capitalisation rate, the lower the fair value; the higher the annual unit rent, the higher the fair value; and the higher the selling price per square meter, the higher the fair value Property 2 in Tianjin Level 3 61,702 70,049 Market comparable approach Selling price per square meter in RMB 5,400-7,278 (2021: 5,907-6,126) The higher the selling price per square meter, the higher the fair value Property 3 in Tianjin Level 3 56,103 59,902 Income method - Direct capitalisation approach Capitalisation rate; annual unit rent in RMB and selling price per square meter in RMB 5%-5.5%; 246.98 and 3,346 (2021: 5%-5.5%; 246.98 and 3,235) The higher the capitalisation rate, the lower the fair value; the higher the annual unit rent, the higher the fair value; and the higher the selling price per square meter, the higher the fair value 218,589 242,054